 Crafting a great media release is the first, and arguably one of the most important, steps in effectively advertising your show.

 You will need to spend countless hours putting together the following:

 - An article around 400 words with a hook.
 It should be something the journalist can use and repurpose, i.e. written how you’d want to find it in a publication!
-Come up with a creative, attention-grabbing headline and sub-headline.
+If you are planning on learning how to write a press release, it all starts by having a creative, attention-grabbing headline and sub-headline.